LGSInnovations/bits-weather-dashboard/README.md

-#Smart Ski Slope
+# Smart Ski Slope

-System of fog nodes to display temperature, humidity, and barometer data in real time on a user-friendly dashboard
+System of fog nodes to display real time temperatur, humidity, and barometer sensor data on a user-friendly dashboard

 ## Getting Started